5 Dangerous Things To Let Your Children Do In Water

 3. Swim against a current.

-4. Swim in really cold water.
+4. Swim in really cold water to briefly experience a mild form of hypothermia.

-Just as Tulley explains below why fire, knives, spears, appliances and cars are good learning tools for children, we believe bodysurfing, coral reefs, currents, cold water, paddle boarding and navigating are similarly great teaching experiences for the next generation of leaders.
+Just as Tulley explains below why fire, knives, spears, appliances, and cars are good learning tools for children, we believe bodysurfing, coral reefs, currents, cold water, paddle boarding, and navigating are similarly great teaching experiences for the next generation of leaders.

 2. Swimming along a coral reef shows children the wide spectrum of life on earth and how living creatures depend on one another; and ultimately how the health of the ocean is vitally important for the survival of the human species.